Health & Safety Awareness Tool: EMF in Welding

 The European metalworking industry is worth €87 billion, and employs more than 2 million people.
 Implementing the directive’s legislation will lead to significant cost increases in training and assessment for metalworking companies.

-WeldZone simulator is a cost-effective way to train and assess staff on the risks of EMF exposure and how to minimise them.
+WeldZone simulator, created as part of the HS-EMFW (Health and Safety in Electromagnetic Fields in Welding) Erasmus+ project, is a cost-effective way to train and assess staff on the risks of EMF exposure and how to minimise them.

 Realistic scenarios that mirror real life conditions

 Collect information from multiple sources – choices affect outcomes

 Simplified compliance assessment of the welding processes

 A full final evaluation, detailing successes and failures

 Unique 3D visualisation of EMF increases awareness of risks

 Gain detailed understanding of EMF and the potential health effects

 Gain in-depth knowledge of the EMF directive and how to apply it